 5

-The arm receiving the IO needle is positioned with the arm abducted to shoulder level (in position required for surgery), with the arm rotated inward, into the optimal position, with the palms faced down.
+The arm receiving the Intraosseous (IO) needle is positioned with the arm abducted to shoulder level (in position required for surgery), with the arm rotated inward, into the optimal position, with the palms faced down.
 Deeply palpate the humerus until the junction of the humeral shaft and the humeral head, the surgical neck is identified; the insertion site is in the surgical neck.
 With the 45mm IO needle placed perpendicular to the plane of the skin, the IO needle is inserted into the surgical neck using a slightly superior angle of insertion and the needle is inserted to the hub.
-The stylet will be removed and an EZ-Connect primed with 2% preservative-free lidocaine will be attached to the catheter hub.
-Aspirate return will be attempted to confirm needle placement within the medullary cavity.
+The stylet will be removed and a primed EZ-Connect will be attached to the catheter hub.

 Bulverde-Spring Branch EMS